Internships

 Marketing & Communications:

-• Photographer (Durham, NH): The MarCom Photography Intern is responsible for taking, editing, and archiving images for publication, broadcast, presentations, and social media that support UNH’s brand identity and strategic goals.
+• Photography Intern (statewide).
+This role involves capturing, editing, and archiving images for publications, broadcasts, presentations, and social media to support UNH’s brand identity and Extension program goals.

 4-H Youth Development & Education: